Redmaids' High School

-Redmaids' High School is an independent school for girls in Westbury-on-Trym, Bristol, England.
+Redmaids' High School is a private day school for girls in Westbury-on-Trym, Bristol, England.
 The school is a member of the Girls' Schools Association and the Head is a member of the Headmasters' and Headmistresses' Conference (HMC).

-The school was established under its present name in September 2017, following a merger between Redland High School for Girls (founded 1882) and The Red Maids' School (founded 1634).
+The school was established under its present name in September 2017, following a merger between Redland High School for Girls (founded 1882) and the Red Maids' School (founded 1634).

+On 2 September 2024 it was announced that the school had joined the Girls Day School Trust.

 History

 Red Maids' school was founded in 1634 from the bequest of John Whitson, Mayor of Bristol 1603–4 and 1615–16 and in November 1605 he was returned to parliament for Bristol at a by-election, subsequently representing the town in the assemblies of 1614, 1621, 1625, and 1626, making it the oldest surviving girls' school in England.
 His original Red Maids' Hospital, on Denmark Street in the centre of Bristol, was founded to provide a secure home for the orphaned or destitute daughters of freemen or burgesses of the City of Bristol, where they were taught to read and sew.
 The site was irreparably damaged and had to be completely rebuilt in the 1840s.
 The new school building was designed in 1844 by the architect James Foster.

 The entrance lodge of the existing site in Westbury-on-Trym dates from 1830 and has been designated by English Heritage as a Grade II listed building.
 During the First World War, Red Maids' School was moved to Manor House, which is now part of the University of Bristol, while the school buildings in Westbury were used as a Red Cross hospital.

 Redland High School was founded in 1882.
 The senior school was housed in an old manor-house known as Redland Court which dates from 1732 to 1735.
 It was built by John Strachan for John Cossins and has been designated by English Heritage as a grade II* listed building, which has undergone many extensions.
 In October 2006, a building previously belonging to the Junior School was converted into the Music School, expanding the senior school once again.
 Governors of Redland's school included Agnes Beddoe, Elizabeth and Emily Sturge, who were leading suffragists and campaigners for women's higher education in Victorian times.
 There are blue plaques to remind students of their achievements.
 In September 2020, Paul Dwyer took over as Headteacher on the retirement of Isabel Tobias.